GammA-su/projectvn/README.md

 You need to run a local server in order to run the vn.
 One easy way to do it is to install : https://github.com/greggman/servez

-Then, git clone/download and extract, select the folder in servez and click run.
+Then, git clone or download and extract the git, select the folder in servez and click run.